-Melcor believes that it has the necessary capabilities to execute our strategic initiatives and achieve the performance targets set out in our business plan.
-Melcor's management team is focused on ensuring a disciplined approach and hands-on management of our projects, assets, and capital.
+We believe that we have the necessary capabilities to execute our strategic initiatives and achieve the performance targets set out in our business plan.
+Our management team is focused on ensuring a disciplined approach and hands-on management of our projects, assets, and capital.

-Melcor's depth of experience in the real estate industry provides a competitive advantage.
+Our depth of experience in the real estate industry provides a competitive advantage.
 Our business model is focused on sustainable returns over the long-term.